Rilo Kiley

 Rilo Kiley (/ˈraɪloʊ ˈkaɪli/ RY-loh-_-KY-lee) is an American indie rock band based in Los Angeles, California.
 Formed in 1998, the band consists of Jenny Lewis, Blake Sennett, Pierre de Reeder, and Jason Boesel.

 The group released their debut album Take-Offs and Landings under Seattle-based independent label Barsuk Records in 2001.
 After that, they released three additional studio albums and several EPs.
 In 2007, they were signed with Warner Bros. and subsequently made their major-label debut with the album Under the Blacklight.

 History

 Rilo Kiley performed their first concert at Spaceland in Los Angeles in January 1998.
 Their debut EP, Rilo Kiley (later reissued as The Initial Friend EP), was released in 1999.
-In 2000, Sennett and Lewis played fictionalized versions of themselves on ABC's drama Once & Again, with the band also performing "The Frug" on the episode.
+It was funded by The Kids in the Halls Dave Foley.
+In 2000, Sennett and Lewis played fictionalized versions of themselves on ABC's drama Once & Again, with the band also performing in the episode.
 The band signed with independent label Barsuk Records for its first full-length album, Take-Offs and Landings, in 2001.
 The band later signed with Omaha's Saddle Creek Records and released The Execution of All Things in 2002.
 In 2004, they released More Adventurous on its imprint, Brute/Beaute Records, which was distributed by major label Warner Bros.
 Records.
 The band later signed directly with Warner Bros.